paulczar/paulczar.github.io-source/content/blog/OBS-broadcast-to-zoom-and-twitch/index.md

 ![OBS sharing a whole display](obs-display.png)

-> Note: In this screenshot I only have one monitor, so you're seeing OBS in OBS cascading itself.
-You'd obviously set the display to your secondary monitor.
+> Note: I was on a Zoom between two machines and only one camera, so pretend `Not Paul` is a very handsome gentleman.

-However I'm not a fan of the layout of fullscreen zoom calls, so I prefer to capture it as a window, which also means its possible to do this with a single monitor.
+I'm not a fan of the layout of fullscreen zoom calls, and I prefer the flexibility of capturing it as a window, which also makes it possible to do this with a single monitor.

 ### Single Monitor / Window Capture